 An interim barring order will only be in place until the full hearing of the barring order.
 An interim barring order can also be made ex parte (where the respondent is not in court).
 Interim barring orders made ex parte expire after a maximum of 8 days.

-They are available to anyone who has started an application for a barring order and the court deems that there are reasonable grounds for believing that there is an “immediate risk of significant harm” to the applicant or dependant if the interim barring order is not made, and that a protection order would not provide sufficient protection to applicant or any dependant
+They are available to anyone who has started an application for a barring order if the court’s opinion is that there are reasonable grounds for believing that there is an “immediate risk of significant harm” to the applicant or dependent person if the interim barring order is not made, and that a protection order would not provide sufficient protection to applicant or any dependant

 Other types of orders